Appearance & Reality > The Lord Jesus Christ > Strong and weak

 If we learn how to live well with the Lord, there is no need to be anxious about the necessities of life.

 The Lord does not promise that He will provide whatever we desire.
 But we can trust Him for the basic needs of life.
-But this trust and assurance is in the context of verse 31: “But seek for His kingdom, and these things will be added to you”.
+This trust and assurance is in the context of verse 31: “But seek for His kingdom, and these things will be added to you”.
 This means that the kingdom of God must have first priority in our lives.

 Preoccupied with material wealth